 Over the past few years, tremendous efforts have been put into developing ever cleverer ways of using the building envelopes for energy generation from sustainable sources.
 While photovoltaic panels are undoubtedly the most common of these techniques, many others have also been tried or at least conceptualised, including kinetic façades leveraging wind power, bio-façades using photosynthesis to produce natural gas, etc. With the inevitable increasing scarcity of energy from fossil fuels, the use of building façade to generate energy seems inevitable.
 Already, solar panels for space exploration offer more than twice the efficiency of consumer panels.

 With increasing demand for ever more efficient panels, research will undoubtedly come up with breakthrough photovoltaic technologies.
 One of the most exciting possibilities that is starting to emerge is that of transparent PV panels.
-Absorbing photons in the infrared range, they offer the dual benefit of producing electricity while at the same time reducing the heat gain on the building.
-Piezoelectric façade, which generate electricity from the minute flexing of their materials from wind, do not exist now, but they could be developed in the future.
+Absorbing photons in the infrared range, offer the dual benefit of producing electricity while at the same time reducing the heat gain on the building.
+Piezoelectric façades, which generate electricity from the minute flexing of their materials from wind, do not exist now, but they could be developed in the future.
 Façade materials can be developed that harness the kinetic energy of raindrops impacting it.

 While a single drop encapsulates a minute amount of energy, billions of drops crashing onto the building envelope could generate a significant aggregate amount of electricity.
-We can also imagine high efficiency phosphorescent coatings for the façades, which would reduce or eliminate the need for street lighting.
+We can also imagine high-efficiency phosphorescent coatings for the façades, which would reduce or eliminate the need for street lighting.
 The façades would store up solar light energy during the day, and slowly release it at night.
 Countless other creative methods of generating energy from the building envelopes could be developed.

 I foresee that building envelopes will increasingly become adaptive, no longer remaining static or requiring active human intervention to adapt to evolving natural conditions, as is currently the case.
 On overcast days, they would let more daylight in, and dim down on brighter days.
 Movable external shades, or blinds built into glazing have been cropping up on buildings over the past few years, but are still the exception rather than the norm.
-This is possibly due to higher maintenance cost, or perceived difficulties in implementation.
-Thermochromic, electrochromic and photochromic glazing solutions already exist today, but these are plagued either by technical performance problems, or by extremely long return on investment.
+This is possibly due to higher maintenance costs, or perceived difficulties in implementation.
+Thermochromic, electrochromic and photochromic glazing solutions already exist today, but these are plagued either by technical performance problems or by extremely long returns on investment.

 These issues are bound to be eliminated over time, allowing building envelopes to become perfectly adapted to ambient conditions, minute by minute, every day of the year.
 On the same topic of adaptive façades, trickle vents in façades could be linked to indoor sensors, and open automatically when CO2 or contaminants exceed certain levels within the building.
 Similarly, heat exchangers can be built within cladding panels, reducing the need for HVAC ducts and large AHUs.
 Research is even being focused on new façade materials able to clean or filter the atmosphere free of pollutants.
 Such technologies are only just starting to emerge, but are currently either a monopoly or prohibitively expensive, and thus limited to a few niche projects.
 With improving technologies and increased demand, I am convinced that they will become commonplace.